Cryptographic Specifications of CryptPeer

 1. About This Document

-This document specifies the cryptographic and security aspects of CryptPeer, a collaborative platform for private end-to-end encrypted communications, based on a segmented key authentication system.
+This document specifies the public cryptographic aspects of CryptPeer, a secure communication system based on a segmented key authentication system and on an end-to-end encryption architecture.

 Objectives:

-- to formalize the role of the segmented key authentication engine as the root of all application secrets;
+- to formalize the role of the segmented key engine within the application architecture;

 2. Functional and Cryptographic Scope